Applied Mathematics Degree

 Foundations of Optimization

-1 mathematical modeling course chosen from the options below
+1 unit of mathematical modeling coursework chosen from the options below

 Introduction to Computational Neuroscience